dankito/RichTextEditor/README.md

 - Insert Link
 - Insert Checkbox
 - Search
 - For all those exist predefined commands.
-You can use the [standard toolbar](RichTextEditorAndroid/src/main/kotlin/net/dankito/richtexteditor/android/toolbar/AllCommandsEditorToolbar.kt) or create your own within minutes.
+You can use one of the standard toolbars ([GroupedCommandsEditorToolbar](RichTextEditorAndroid/src/main/kotlin/net/dankito/richtexteditor/android/toolbar/GroupedCommandsEditorToolbar.kt) or [AllCommandsEditorToolbar](RichTextEditorAndroid/src/main/kotlin/net/dankito/richtexteditor/android/toolbar/AllCommandsEditorToolbar.kt)) or create your own within minutes, see [Create custom editor toolbar](#customtoolbar).
 - All commands have a Material Design icon.
 But of course you can give all of them your custom icon.
 - Themeable